Raffaele Cutolo: Cirillo kidnapping

-Cutolo has been instrumental in obtaining the release of Ciro Cirillo, the Christian Democrat member of the regional government of Campania ("assessore") in charge of Urban Planning, who had been abducted by the Red Brigades in April 1981.
+Cutolo was instrumental in obtaining the release of Ciro Cirillo, the Christian Democrat member of the regional government of Campania (assessore) in charge of Urban Planning, who had been abducted by the Red Brigades in April 1981.
 He was released within three months because, so rumour has it, the Christian Democrats paid Cutolo to use his influence with the Red Brigades.

 Publicly the Christian Democrats had refused to negotiate with terrorists, but privately leading politicians and members of the secret services visited Cutolo in prison and asked him to negotiate with imprisoned members of the Red Brigades.
 A large ransom was paid to win Cirillo's release.
 In return, Cutolo allegedly asked for a slackening of police operations against the Camorra, for control over the tendering of building contracts in Campania (a lucrative venture since Campania was hit by a devastating earthquake in November 1980) and for a reduction of his own sentence – as well as new psychiatric test to show that he is not responsible for his actions.
 Both these last concessions were granted.

 Decline

 Cutolo overplayed his hand in the Cirillo affair.
 His former political protectors turned and provided their support to his main rival Carmine Alfieri.
-When his main 'military' chief, Vincenzo Casillo was killed in January 1983 by the allies of Alfieri, it was clear Cutolo had lost the war.
+When his main 'military' chief, Vincenzo Casillo, was killed in January 1983 by the allies of Alfieri, it was clear Cutolo had lost the war.
 His power declined considerably.
 Not only Cutolo but many other Camorra gangs understood the shift in the balance of power caused by the death of Casillo.
 They abandoned the NCO and allied themselves with Alfieri.
 His sister who ran the business was arrested in 1993.
 He was moved to a prison on the island Asinara, far away from Naples and his ability to communicate with the outside was severely restricted when the harsh 41-bis prison regime was imposed upon him.

 In 2005, he asked for clemency in a letter to the Italian President.
 "I am tired and ill.
 I want to spend my last years at home."
 In 1983 he married Immacolata in prison.
 The couple never consummated their marriage.
 A six-year legal battle allowed Cutolo the right to father a child, Denise, through artificial insemination.

 Cutolo had previously had a son, Roberto, from a previous marriage who was shot dead in Tradate on 24 December 1990, aged 28, in gang violence.
 His killers were later found dead, their faces riddled with bullets.
 The murder had been ordered by Mario Fabbrocino, the boss of the Fabbrocino clan, as revenge for Cutolo ordering the death of his brother, Francesco, in the 1980s.
 Fabbrocino was eventually convicted of Roberto's murder and sentenced to life imprisonment in 2005.